 Protect Yourself and Others

-Educate yourself about building ventilation using trusted sources of information (i.e., Health Canada, PHAC, NCCEH, EPA,
+Educate yourself about building ventilation using trusted sources of information (e.g., Health Canada, Public Health Agency of Canada (PHAC), Centers for Disease Control and Prevention (CDC), ASHRAE).

 Monitor air conditions in your workplace.
-If you notice that air circulation stops or it gets unusually hot, cold or humid,
+If you notice that air circulation stops or it gets unusually hot, cold, or humid, notify your manager.